Should a Bacterial Control Product for Wastewater and Paper Mills Be Approved?

 What Could Change

 If approved, FENNOSURF 600-T and FENNOSURF 600-C would be registered for sale in Canada.
-Municipal wastewater plants and paper mills could use them to control bacteria.
-The products contain formic acid as the active ingredient.
+Municipal wastewater facilities and paper mills could then use these formic acid products to control bacteria in their operations.

 Key Issues

-• Is formic acid safe for use in municipal wastewater treatment?
+• Should formic acid products be approved for bacterial control in wastewater treatment?

-• Should these products be approved for bacterial control in paper manufacturing?
+• Should these products be approved for use in paper and paperboard manufacturing?

 How to Participate